top of page

 Trustees

 Jes is a postgraduate researcher in Anthropology at the University of Exeter, and a member of the IUCN SSC Small Carnivore Specialist Group.
-Her doctoral research focuses on human-civet interactions and "disappearance" in the Anthropocene.
+Her doctoral research focused on human-civet interactions and "disappearance" in the Anthropocene.

 Jes founded the Civet Project in 2019 to address the lack of civet representation in the public, academic, and conservation spheres despite the numerous threats they face.
 The organisation was awarded charity status in 2023.

-Jes' published academic works include the topics: civet coffee production and authentication, civet coffee tourism, the rising phenomenon of Civet Lover pet keeping clubs, animals in tourism, animal ethics, and media portrayals of animals during times of crises.
+Jes' published academic works include the topics of civet coffee production and authentication, civet coffee tourism, the rising phenomenon of Civet Lover pet keeping clubs, animals in tourism, animal ethics, and media portrayals of animals during times of crises.
 Jes is currently co-host of two international conference, Anthrozoology as International Practice, and Emerging Voices for Animals in Tourism.

 mai.jpg